Skip to footer content

 Dim pdfdoc = ImageToPdfConverter.ImageToPdf("test.png").SaveAs("Resultimage.pdf")

 By using the ImageToPdfConverter class, it is easy to use without creating any object for the class.
 The ImageToPdf method accepts the filename and path as a parameter and converts the given PNG file into the desired PDF.
-Finally, the SaveAs saves the generated PDF file in the desired location.
+Finally, the SaveAs method saves the generated PDF file in the desired location.

 The below image shows the result of the above code.